 In September 2008, the bank issued \$50.0 million of 8.406 percent unsecured subordinated notes due in 2018, generating proceeds of \$49.4 million.
 The proceeds were used to increase regulatory permanent capital and total surplus pursuant to Farm Credit Administration regulations and for general corporate purposes.
-Due to regulatory limitations on third-party capital (including preferred stock and subordinated debt) instituted upon the issuance of the bank's Class B Series 1 Noncumulative Subordinated Perpetual Preferred Stock, subordinated debt is no longer qualified for inclusion in permanent capital or total surplus.
-This debt is unsecured and subordinate to all other categories of creditors, including general creditors, and senior to all classes of shareholders.
-Interest is payable semi-annually on March 15 and September 15.
-Interest will be deferred if, as of the fifth business day prior to an interest payment date of the debt, any applicable minimum regulatory capital ratios are not satisfied.
-A deferral period may not last for more than five consecutive years or beyond the maturity date of the subordinated debt.
-During such a period, the issuing bank may not declare or pay any dividends or patronage refunds, among other certain restrictions, until interest payments are resumed and all deferred interest has been paid.
-The subordinated debt is not considered Systemwide debt and is not guaranteed by the Farm Credit System or any banks in the System.
-Payments on the subordinated notes are not insured by the Farm Credit Insurance Fund.
-In accordance with FCA's approval of the bank's subordinated debt offering, the bank's minimum net collateral ratio for all regulatory purposes while any subordinated debt is outstanding will be 104.00 percent, instead of the 103.00 percent stated by regulation.
+Due to regulatory limitations on third-party capital (including preferred stock and subordinated debt) instituted upon the issuance of the bank's Class B Series 1 Noncumulative Subordinated Perpetual Preferred Stock, subordinated debt was no longer qualified for inclusion in permanent capital or total surplus.
+This debt was unsecured and subordinate to all other categories of creditors, including general creditors, and senior to all classes of shareholders.
+Interest was payable semi-annually on March 15 and September 15.
+In accordance with FCA's approval of the bank's subordinated debt offering, the bank's minimum net collateral ratio for all regulatory purposes while any subordinated debt was outstanding was 104.00 percent, instead of the 103.00 percent stated by regulation.